Somewhere in time's own space

 HHAS is guided by an all-volunteer board of directors with combined experience in law/consumer issues, communications/media, grant management, municipal animal shelter operations and business:

 Carol Gage, Chair - A longtime animal advocate, adopter and independent horse rescuer, Carol owned a communications/design firm for many years.
 She is a co-founder and former board member of TEAM – Teaching Everyone Animals Matter – and for several years co-organized community spay/neuter and health clinics for the pets of low-income residents.
 She also coordinated media campaigns on the importance of spay/neuter and pet identification.
-Today, when not hauling feed bags, scrubbing buckets and cleaning pastures at Hector Hill, she’s likely spending time with her kids, rescue pups Boomer and Dharma.
+Today, when not hauling feed bags, scrubbing buckets and cleaning pastures at Hector Hill, she’s likely spending time with her rescue pup, Dharma.

 Kathy Wilkinson, Vice-Chair - Kathy works for a large local school district, and is a gold-star volunteer and "chicken whisperer" at a county animal shelter --where she spends every waking moment when not on the job.
 She's a card-carrying tree-hugger (horticulture degree) and the proud mom of two sweet pitbull mixes, Billy and Otis.